 - Capability to make a tremendous impact on someone’s future.
 Being able to watch as a new sales representative goes from “scraping” trying to close their first deal to buying their first nice car, buying a house, gaining the confidence to ask someone out on a date.
 Knowing that the time invested in that person actually is improving their life for now and forever.
 I can tell you the name of every sales representative I have ever managed, and what impact their role on my Sales Team had on their life.

 - Career progression.
 This ties into the first point, but I do believe it is separate.
 Being able to say to myself “I helped this person get to a better place today than they were when they walked in here”.
-If someone on my team hasn’t learned new skills, or been promoted to the point where they are being recruited away from me then I haven’t done my job.
+If someone on my team hasn’t learned new skills, or progress their career to the point where they are being recruited away from me then I haven’t done my job.
 I have failed as a Sales Leader.

 - Embraced unselfishness.
 I can still remember the first time I closed the majority of a deal for a rep on my team, and I watched as they hit the gong, they got the high fives and I encouraged all of the recognition for the rep without taking any for myself.
 This skill has helped me so much in my own life; it has allowed me to bolster people up around me and has shifted the reward to my own internal feeling of recognition when someone else wins with my help from behind the scenes.